plasmatic1/Trig-Drills/README.md

 <img src="https://files.catbox.moe/00luv1.png">

-These should be fairly self-explanatory.
+Changing these should be fairly self-explanatory, not that most of them need to be touched anyway.